foxo-tech/foxo-integration-api/README.md

   // only use if the card needs to be sent to a team after created "sendToTeam": {
     "team_uid":"b43e9c91-4b19-493b-9548-594266efacf0",
-    "note": "Some notes to pass to the team"
+    "case_subject": "Subject for case"
-  }
+    "case_message": "first message to be sent in the case thread" }
 }
 ```